Fetch Oracle

 Alerts Only

-To send alerts only, start the DVM running:
+To send alerts only and monitor events, start the DVM running:

 cli